 Most people asking how to the setup of FTP on Amazon web service on EC2 instance for their website to upload and download files or data.
 In today’s world FTP is the best way to transfer data between client and server.
-Hare, I am going to explain how to configure FTP server on Amazon Web Service EC2 instance.
+Hare, I am going to explain how to configure an FTP server on Amazon Web Service EC2 instance.
 I’m assuming that you already have an EC2 Ubuntu instance created and the instance is up and running.

 - Install FTP Server(vsftpd)

 Connect via SSH to your EC2 instance. and type the following command to install the FTP server.

 sudo apt-get install vsftpd

 - Open Port on security group of your instance